SandCell: Sandboxing Rust Beyond Unsafe Code: Implementation

 \subsection{Instrumentation}

 The instrumentation phase inserts code to enforce the sandbox boundaries specified by the user.
-After the analyzer processes the MIR of the entire program (including dependencies) and persists the result to disk, the instrumentor reads the analysis result and rebuilds the program.

 For each function that crosses the sandbox boundary, a wrapper function is inserted to switch the context to the callee's sandbox by calling \newsdrad{} APIs, which will be elaborated in \Cref{sec:in-process}.
 Then the instrumentor redirects the original function call to the wrapper function.

 For sharing heap objects, the instrumentor modifies the allocator of the heap object using the standard library's allocator API.
 In Rust's standard library, heap objects are generic over allocators; e.g., \code{Vec<T, A: Allocator>} can be instantiated with different allocators.
 By using \code{Vec<i32, SandCellAlloc>}, we direct all memory allocations associated with \code{Vec} to our custom allocator \code{SandCellAlloc}, which allocates memory in a shared data domain.
+For types that do not support custom allocators, \toolname{} wraps their allocations and all the following mutations with a macro that redirects the allocations to the shared data domain.

 After the analysis, we statically know how many sandboxes we need in an application and what objects will be shared between which sandboxes.
 Then for each combination of sandboxes that share data, a shared data domain is allocated and a static ID is assigned to that domain.
 For example, if the analysis determines that sandbox A, B, and C share data, then a shared data domain is assigned to that combination.\footnote{It is worth noting that in our use cases all shared data are between two sandboxes.} At allocation sites that allocate objects for a shared data domain, the instrumentor passes the domain's static ID to \toolname{}'s \code{SandCellAlloc} allocator so that those objects are allocated in that particular data domain.